kubernetes/enhancements/keps/sig-storage/3107-csi-nodeexpandsecret/README.md

   [sidecar](https://github.com/kubernetes-csi/external-provisioner/).
 Once added this support to mentioned sidecar, the e2e tests will be added and validated using example CSI driver [tests](https://github.com/kubernetes/kubernetes/blob/master/test/e2e/storage/drivers/csi-test/driver/driver.go).
+- E2E test PR is available [here](https://github.com/kubernetes/kubernetes/pull/115451)
+  and this test has been enabled in the [testgrid](https://k8s-testgrid.appspot.com/presubmits-kubernetes-nonblocking#pull-kubernetes-e2e-gce-cos-alpha-features)

 ### Graduation Criteria

 #### Alpha

 - Implemented the feature.
-- Wrote all the unit and E2E tests.
+- implementation of unit tests.

 #### Beta

 - Deployed the feature in production and went through at least minor k8s version.
+- Feedback from users.
+- Implementation of e2e tests.

 #### GA